There is a ‘new trail in town’, at Rattling Brook, Newfoundland & Labrador.

 The Caribou Trail runs along Southwest Arm, and the views are spectacular.
 At points the trail runs like a tunnel through woods, which really gives this trail some character.
 This is a trail many people will want to do twice.

 The Caribou was completed in Fall, 2016.
-It could be rated easy to moderate and is about a 60-90 minute round trip.
+This in/out trail could be rated easy to moderate and is about a 60-90 minute round trip.
 There are a few somewhat rough patches of terrain, and one large/steep flight of stairs, but overall most hikers should not find this trail difficult.
+(This trail does not form a loop.)

 To get to the Caribou Trail, you need to drive right to the very end of Rattling Brook.
 (Which is also a treat because Rattling Brook is really very pretty.)